CADmium-Co/CADmium/README.md

 - A simple, modern, parametric CAD UI that runs in a browser
 - That can export solids as .step, .obj, or .cadmium (a json-based CAD format that this project is inventing)
 - That can export sketches as .svg or .dxf
-- That Functions without an internet connection
+- That works without an internet connection

 Then this project may be for you!